Austfi/CAIC-Weather-Map/README.md

 # CAIC-Weather-Map
 Create an interactive weather map using CAIC products and additional online resources.
+Currently limited to Vail/Summit CO.

 ## Libraries Used